wp-blocks/cf7-antispam/readme.txt

 - On the right side of Flamingo inbound page i've added a new column that show the mail spamminess level
 - if you unban an email in the flamingo "inbound" page the related ip will be removed from blacklist.
 But if you mark as spam the mail the ip will be not blacklisted again.
 - Before activate this plugin please be sure to mark all spam mail as spam in flamingo inbound, in this way the b8 algorithm will be auto-trained
-- Don't delete a spam message from ham if you receive it, rather put it in spam to teach b8 how to recognise spam from ham!
+- Don't delete a spam message from ham if you receive it, rather put it in spam to teach b8 how to recognise the difference!

 == Privacy Notices ==
 AntiSpam for Contact Form 7 only process the ip but doesn't store any personal data, but anyway it creates a dictionary of spam and ham words in the wordpress database.